Resilience-by-design in Adaptive Multi-Agent Traffic Control Systems: Implementation Details

-It is already proved that an RL agent is capable of learning policies exceeding the performance of state-of-the-art traffic signal control programs.
+It has been proven that an RL agent is capable of learning policies exceeding the performance of state-of-the-art traffic signal control programs \cite{mannion2016experimental}.
 Flow enables the use of a single agent to control an intersection with RL or a multi-agent algorithm to control a network of intersections (e.g. one controller agent acting on three intersections at the same time based on data collected from all three intersections).
-In this work, the implementation of multi-agent RL is contemplated as it is in this case that the benefits of learning should be most apparent and useful in the context of traffic signal control.
-RL-based ATSC algorithms use different parameters as input to the RL algorithm.
+In this work, the implementation of MARL is contemplated as it is in this case that the benefits of learning should be most apparent and useful in the context of traffic signal control.
+RL-based AMATSC algorithms use different parameters as input to the RL algorithm.
 Among the data gathering techniques that assess the different parameters, we leverage the capabilities provided by the CAV technology within the traffic network and model them in Flow.
 Features are then extracted from the SUMO environment and provided as input to the control algorithm implemented in Flow.

 Flow integrates SUMO with a standard deep RL library rllab, thereby permitting the training of large-scale RL experiments for traffic control tasks.
 Also, Flow can be used to simulate CAV-based traffic control to enforce state changes in the traffic light program at the intersection.
 The changes in the traffic signal at intersections are dictated by the RL control component implemented in Flow, thus providing sophisticated, adaptive RL-driven traffic light programs.
+We used the configuration of the Proximal Policy Optimization (PPO) control algorithm, which is a policy-based RL method with significantly less computational complexity than other policy gradient methods \cite{schulman2017proximal}.
+We train the PPO RL agent under normal traffic conditions and obtain the resulting policy.